Ringoarena/java-ee-examination/README.md

 # java-ee-examination

 Features todo
-- After checkout user gets sent to a confirmation page showing the order
 - User can browse products per category
 - User can filter products by product name
 - A basic testing suite exists for implemented key components (cart)